mrtz-j/nix-workshop/README.md

-# Introduction to nix 29.10.2024
+# Introduction to Nix 29.10.2024

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

 Slides and demos for our nix workshop at UiT.

+## Starter

+A starter project can be found in the `starter` directory.

+It contains a simple Nix project with a `default.nix` and a `shell.nix` file.

 ## Examples

 Can be found in the `examples` directories.

-You will need Nix to run them ;)

 ## Build